 It’s called I Hear the Train: Reflections, Inventions, Refractions (2001).
 It’s a book of collected non-fiction and fiction by the late and much missed Louis Owens (1948-2002), who was a scholar of Steinbeck, a novelist, and most importantly to me, and from a purely selfish point of view, my professor at The University of California Santa Cruz.
 I loved him.
 Even though it was only one class at some point between 1988 and 1990, I believed he walked on water.
 He glows in my memory.
 I wish I could say that we had a special connection of some kind (we did not.)
-I was one of a handful of students in his class who gave a damn about reading and who was not afraid to engage.
+I was one of a handful of students in his class who was a reader and who was not afraid to engage.
 (Which is a euphemism for talking a lot.)
 Anyway, he noticed me, he acknowledged me, he let me know that he believed in me, and then I was gone, graduated, and when I came looking for him after becoming a professor, he was not with us anymore.
 Soon I’ll be the same age he was when I was his student, which is very strange.

 I’ve labeled this an “incomplete” review because I Hear the Train is a book that I am reading in stops and starts.
 I am most immediately drawn to the non-fiction in the book because I want to know more about who Louis Owens was, and where he came from, literally speaking (as opposed to literarily speaking).
 After reading several of his essays, I think anyone would be fascinated by his life.
-He grew up dirt poor in Oklahoma and California and came to identify as a mixblood because he was Cherokee and Irish.
+He grew up dirt poor in Oklahoma and California and identified as a mixblood because he was Cherokee and Irish.
 He was also firefighter and a lumberjack, a knower of literary theory and literatures, a novelist, a husband, a father, and a professor.

 At the center of I Hear the Train is the life-affirming value of story-telling as survival and as self-identification.
 The stories we tell about who we are never scientific or certain, much less the stories we inherit from family members and through which we hope to find a foreshadowing of who we are.
 Owens writes: